-Either way, knowing what’s hot and what’s not on TV – and by TV we mean Netflix – is an important part of parenting.
+Kids, eh?
+Tsk.
+But then again, sometimes it’s all Yay!
+Either way, knowing what’s hot and what’s not on TV (and by TV we mean streaming services like Netflix) is an essential part of parenting.

-On those ‘Tsk’ days, you can lock them in a dark room with a TV and remote and tell them to get on with it.
-And on those ‘Yay!’ days you can cuddle up with them on the sofa and bond over a glowing rectangle filled with a minimum of 1920×1200 pixels.
+On those “Tsk” days, you can lock them in a dark room with a TV and remote and tell them to get on with it.
+And on those “Yay!” days you can cuddle up with them on the sofa and bond over a glowing rectangle filled with a minimum of 1920×1200 pixels.

-PRE-SCHOOL (2-4): Ben & Holly’s Little Kingdom
+Ben & Holly’s Little Kingdom (S1)

 The number of TV shows which will keep your little one happy while also entertaining you are few and far between – so let’s all give thanks for the wonder that is Ben & Holly’s Little Kingdom.

 On the face of it, Ben & Holly… isn’t much more than a cutesy cartoon about elves and fairies, but you’ll only need a few minutes with it to realise that it’s actually a razor-sharp social satire.
 Class war?
 It’s here.
 Politics?
 Ditto.
 The education system, the environment, the role of the Royal family in a rapidly modernising economy?
 Check, check and check again.